- Code EMDV8079

 Upon successful completion, students will have the knowledge and skills to:

-1. Understand the technical challenges and political/ethical issues involved in managing modified hydrological systems under development and climate change pressures.
+- Explain the technical and governance challenges involved in managing water under increasing human demands and climate change pressures.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.